uapi-group/kernel-features/README.md

-  Right now, when `fexecve()`/`execveat()` is used, the `comm` field (i.e. `/proc/self/comm`) contains a name derived of the numeric fd, which breaks `pc -C …` and various other tools.
+  Right now, when `fexecve()`/`execveat()` is used, the `comm` field (i.e. `/proc/self/comm`) contains a name derived of the numeric fd, which breaks `ps -C …` and various other tools.
 In particular when the fd was opened with `O_CLOEXEC`, the number of the fd in the old process is completely meaningless.